Beautiful exteriors and even better origin stories, here are some of the most colorful places in the world.

 Rainbow Row, Charleston, South Carolina, USA

-This Southern port city has been on my US wanderlist since I first read the sequel to Gone with the Wind back in middle school.
-I almost went this summer while I was staying in Wilmington, NC.
-However, it was just too humid and a bit too expensive for me to go on my own.
-It’s such a romantic town full of historical architecture that I think it’d be more fun with a boyfriend/husband or for a girls’ weekend anyway.
+This pretty city is such a romantic town full of historical architecture that I think it’d be more fun with a boyfriend/husband or for a girls’ weekend anyway.
 The most notable area is Rainbow Row, which with is a street of beautiful pastel-colored homes.

 Personally, I like the sound of this walking tour since the guide is a local photographer, so she knows both the history and where to find the best photo spots.
 There are also quite a few culinary tours to choose from, and honestly, you’re missing out if you don’t fully indulge in Southern cuisine!